Lhaki Dolma

 Lhaki Dolma (Dzongkha: ལྷ་སྐྱིད་སྒྲོལ་མ) is a Bhutanese actress and politician who has been a member of the National Council of Bhutan, since May 2018.

 Education

 Lhaki Dolma studied in the Semtokha Rigzhung School, a school for cultural and religious studies.
 She went on to pursue a Bachelor's degree in Language and Culture from the College of Language and Culture Studies, under the Royal University of Bhutan.
 She also has a postgraduate degree (PG) in Development Management from Royal Institute of Management (RIM) in Thimphu.

-Film career

-She has acted in 20 films in a career that she started when was attending her final year of the high school - securing the lead role in the Chepai Bhu (Beloved Son).
-Her performance in Chepai Bhu secured her the best actress award in the first National Film Awards in 2002.
-Ever since, she has been one of the most sought-after artistes in Bhutan.

 Public service

 Lhaki Dolma topped the prestigious civil service selection exams, and went on work with Ministry of Agriculture and Forests.
 However, she resigned from the government after three years to pursue a career in films where she resumed her acting life and also started scripting, producing and directing feature films.

-Political career

-Dolma was sought after by all the political parties prior to the elections of 2013 because of her popularity.
-However, she chose the non-partisan National Council - the Upper House of the Parliament representing her native district of Punakha.
-She won by a landslide against a field of eight competitors of seasoned politicians and newcomers.

-She is very close to her home constituency and makes frequent visits, thanks mainly to the close proximity to the Capital city, Thimphu, where she has her office with other parliamentarians.

 Personal life

 Lhaki Dolma is deeply religious and a strict vegetarian.
 She is married and has two daughters and a son.